Board of Directors

 Southeast Region

-Dr. Carolin Lusby is an Assistant Professor at the Chaplin School of Hospitality & Tourism Management at Florida International University, where she teaches graduate and undergraduate level courses in tourism, research methods, and leadership.
-She received her doctoral degree in Tourism Recreation and Sport Management from the University of Florida in 2007.
-Furthermore, Dr. Lusby holds a master’s degree in Tourism and the Environments from the World Leisure Center of Excellence at Wageningen University in the Netherlands.
+Dr. Carolin Lusby is an Assistant Professor at the Chaplin School of Hospitality & Tourism Management at Florida International University, where she teaches graduate and undergraduate-level courses in tourism, research methods, and leadership.
+She received her doctoral degree in Tourism and Recreation and Sport Management from the University of Florida in 2007.
+Furthermore, Dr. Lusby holds a master’s degree in Tourism and the Environment from the World Leisure Center of Excellence at Wageningen University in the Netherlands.

-Prior to beginning her career in academia, Dr. Lusby worked in the tourism industry where she found her passion for approaching touring and using tourism as a tool for personal transformation.
+Before beginning her career in academia, Dr. Lusby worked in the tourism industry, where she found her passion for approaching touring and using tourism as a tool for personal transformation.
 Among others, Dr. Lusby was a youth travel guide for Europe’s biggest teen travel company, worked for a teen adventure travel company, and developed skills and training in adventure and experience-based learning.
 Ultimately, she became a PADI Master Scuba Diver Trainer and a Ropes Course Facilitator.

 In her first academic teaching endeavor at California State University Long Beach, Dr. Lusby assumed the role of head of the tourism program.
-As a lifelong learner, Dr. Lusby became interested in the topic of sustainability and became a Green Globe certified auditor.
-Seeing tourism’s potential for negative impacts on people, culture, and the environment, Dr. Lusby focused on sustainable development of tourism and incorporated community-based tourism in her study tours.
-Dr. Lusby speaks German and French and firmly believes in the value of meaningful study abroad experiences to foster the development of global citizens.
+As a lifelong learner, Dr. Lusby became interested in sustainability and became a Green Globe-certified auditor.
+Seeing tourism’s potential for negative impacts on people, culture, and the environment, Dr. Lusby focused on the sustainable development of tourism and incorporated community-based tourism in her study tours.
+Dr. Lusby speaks German and French and firmly believes in the value of meaningful study-abroad experiences to foster the development of global citizens.

 Dr. Taylor V. Stein